adamchalmers/blog/content/kubernetes-problems.md

 ## Problem: I need to deploy a new version of my backend, without causing downtime

 Every week, you release a new version of the Kangaroo backend.
 The first time you did this, you just deleted the deployment and created a new deployment with a newer version of the kangaroo-backend container.
 This worked, but it caused a few minutes of downtime, which you're really trying to avoid.
-How can you deploy new versions with zero downtime?
+How can you update kangaroo version 15 to version 16 without causing downtime?

 This is a really common problem, so Kubernetes Deployments already support this.
 It's called [updating a deployment] and it's easy.
-Just edit the deployment (either using the `kubectl edit` CLI, or by editing your YAML manifest, changing the container image, and rerunning `kubectl apply`).
+Just edit the deployment and change `kangaroo-backend:1.15` to `kangaroo-backend:1.16` (either using the `kubectl edit` CLI, or by editing your YAML manifest, changing the container image, and rerunning `kubectl apply`).
 Kubernetes' declarative management kicks in, and notices that the deployment you currently have (on container `kangaroo-backend:1.15`) is not the same as what you want (`kangaroo-backend:1.16`).
 So it will do a _rolling upgrade_: one at a time, it will

 1. Notice that the cluster's actual state doesn't match the declared spec (it doesn't have enough replicas on version 1.16)
 2. Start a new pod on version 1.16